COMSOC-Community/comsoc-website/README.md

-# The COMSOC Cumminity Website
+# The COMSOC Community Website

 This is the main website used by the Computation Social Choice (COMSOC) research community.
 This website is intended to serve as a general presentation platform of COMSOC while also